nextstrain/nextclade/docs/user/datasets.md

 If you need reproducible results, you should:

-- "freeze" the version of Nextclade CLI, that is keep the same version of Nextclade CLI across runs (check `nextclade --version`)
+- "freeze" the version of Nextclade CLI, that is keep the same version of Nextclade CLI software across runs (check `nextclade --version`)
 - "freeze" the version tag of the dataset, that is keep the same dataset directory across runs or to redownload it with the specific `--tag`.

 Nextclade Web always uses the latest versions of datasets available at the moment of loading the main page (reload the page for updates).